-Legendary Florida State coach Bobby Bowden dies at 91
+Bobby Bowden, led Florida State football dynasty, dies at 91

 “You face similar tasks of motivation, preparation, teamwork, discipline,” Bowden said.
 “I probably get the most satisfaction out of putting in the strategies and watching them play out.”

-By 1979, Bowden had Florida State positioned for an unprecedented run in the annals of college football.
+By 1979, Bowden had Florida State positioned for one of the great runs in the annals of college football.

 Led by All American nose guard Ron Simmons, the Seminoles enjoyed an 11-0 regular season but lost to Oklahoma in the Orange Bowl.
 In 1993, despite a late slip at Notre Dame, Florida State won its first national title after nearly getting there in 1987, 1988, 1991 and 1992.